aevans1910/voting-app/README.md

 # Voting App

 ## What is it?
-After many struggles, trials and errors, we were finaly able to create a voting application that allows for users to vote securely with the help of CodeXpert.
+After many struggles, trials and errors, we were finally able to create a voting application that allows for users to vote securely with the help of CodeXpert.

 ## How it works?
 This voting app currently has two candidates, Alice and Bob.
 To vote, one can use Metamask to connect to the ethereum blockchain.
 This enables the encryption of